 A workers’ compensation rate assigns a price tag to businesses within the same industry, but workplace safety and workers’ compensation claims can vary widely from one company to the next.

 For example, if you run a business with a great safety record, you may get a discount on your policy from your insurer.
 On the other hand, if you have a poor workplace safety record, you may end up with a higher premium from your insurer.

 The insurance company may take other factors into consideration when calculating a quote, so it better reflects the characteristics of your business.
 Some other policy-specific factors to keep in mind include:

 - Loss history, or past workers’ compensation claims filed.

-- Premium discount factor for companies with larger premiums (usually above $10,000 per year)
+- Premium discount for companies with larger premiums (usually only applies to businesses with a premium above $10,000 per year).

 - Experience Modifier, which is assigned to larger companies after several years in business, for either poor or excellent claims history.

 - Premium credits for such things as a formal safety program, safety officer on staff, or other measures of your company’s commitment to a safe workplace.